Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: Worked on FCC algorithms

 **Thoughts** Still working on FCC algorithms.
 I've been stuck for DAYS on the same one, and this is getting very frustrating.
 But I'll get it at some point.

+### Day 38: February 13th 2017, Monday

+**Today's Progress**: Trying to figure out the Weather FCC project

+**Thoughts** Started working on the FCC Weather app.
+Trying to figure out how openweathermap works!